Choosing your equipment

 Nikon D6 + Nikkor 500m F/4 : 4,5kg

-Also you should choose a camera with a fast and precise autofocus.
-The Nikon D500 has long been considered the best for this.
-But the new hybrids like the Nikon Z7II or Sony a7iv are now equipped with very good autofocus, which was far from the case on the first versions.
+Also you should choose a camera with a fast and accurate autofocus.
+The Nikon D500 was long considered the best in class.
+But the new mirrorless cameras like the Nikon Z7II or Sony A7 IV now feature excellent autofocus systems, which wasn’t the case with first-generation models.

-Also look if the body camera and the lens are “tropicalized”, i.e. resistant to humidity, dust, etc.
+Also look if the camera body and lens are weather-sealed, resistant to moisture, dust, and environmental elements, etc.

-Digital cameras are subject to rapid discounts so it is often wiser to choose an older “pro” and tropicalized camera than a more expensive new model.
-Keep in mind that the more megapixels your camera’s sensor has, the more you’ll need to invest in high-quality lenses…
+Digital cameras drop in price rapidly so it is often wiser to choose an older “pro” and tropicalized camera than a newer, more expensive model.
+Keep in mind: the more megapixels your sensor has, the more you’ll need to invest in high-quality lenses to take full advantage of the resolution…

 The stealth and the hide

-Before approaching an animal you should know its behaviors, its hearing, visual and sensing abilities, along with its possible reactions to your presence…
+Before approaching an animal, you should understand its behavior, its hearing, vision and sense of smell, along with its possible reactions to your presence…

-The birds are generally more active at the beginning and end of the day, which is good because the light is more interesting at these times (golden hour, backlight, etc.).
-They will also be more easily observed after a period of rain, often feeding earthworms forced to the surface.
+Birds are generally more active at the beginning and end of the day, which is ideal since the light is more interesting at these times (golden hour, backlighting, etc.).
+They will also be more easily observed after a period of rain, often feed on earthworms driven to the surface.

 Your approach will also have to adapt according to the seasons of migration, reproduction, hibernation…